 A research/ process based residency working with a new contemporary arts centre, The Jam Factory (opening 2022)

 Research and conversations with Jam Factory staff and members of the public highlighted the fact that the Jam Factory is physically, culturally and psychologically distant from the cultural centre of Lviv.
 We devised a series of strategies to creatively connect the centre of the city to Pidzamche, the post-industrial area where the Jam Factory is situated.

 Going Underground : Actions in the Underpass

 The city centre is divided from Pidzamche by a railway line.
 A neglected underpass that runs underneath the railway line connects the two areas.
-We hired a small shop unit in the underpass and created ‘Going Underground: Actions in the Underpass’.
+There are small shop units in the underpass but most of them are disused.
+We hired one of these shop units and created ‘Going Underground: Actions in the Underpass’.
 This project activated and reimagined the underpass as part of a physical and cultural journey.
 The project created new ways of involving the local community, students and decision makers in conversations about creative regeneration of the area.

 ‘Office in the Underpass’

 A disused shop unit was rented and a 3 day ‘Office in the Underpass’ set up.
 Working with the local community, architecture students and passers by, we created an open space for people to drop in, take part in activities and have conversations about how the underpass could be reimagined as a creative space and as a ‘landmark’ destination, generating ideas for creative transformation: